AlenPelin/keo-studio/_portfolio/amanda-neon-photo-shoot.md

 * You need to wait until dusk before you can start taking neon sign photos.
 * The very popular place in Melbourne was chosen for that.
 * It was a really, REALLY cold night in Melbourne and thanks to brave Amanda she controlled her facial expressions perfectly!
-No signs of frozen face ad body!
+No signs of frozen face and body!
 My hero.

+I am so proud of the result!
+The amount of photos ia small (around 10); I edited them in two styles - in red amd yellow and more pinky  and blue colors.